Public Open Evenings

 Public open evenings are held at Bayfordbury Observatory around once a month between October and March.

 What you can expect

 During these events, you can:

-- See some of our 7 optical telescopes and, weather permitting, view interesting objects in the sky both looking through the telescopes and using powerful CCD imaging cameras.
+- See some of our optical telescopes and, weather permitting, view interesting objects in the sky both looking through the telescopes and using high-sensitivity cameras.

-- Meet the researchers, post-graduate and undergraduate students from the University's Science and Technology Research Institute.
+- Meet the researchers, postgraduate and undergraduate students from the University's Department of Physics, Astronomy and Mathematics.

 - See expert demonstrations in our lab.

 - Attend talks on various astronomy topics.

-- Enjoy a tour around the sky in our planetarium.
+- Enjoy a tour around the sky in one of our planetariums.

-These evenings are tailored specifically for the public so that adults, children and amateur astronomers alike can all enjoy the event.
+These evenings are tailored specifically for the public so that adults and children alike can all enjoy the event, regardless of previous experience with astronomy.

-Please note that the position and visibility of planets and the moon change throughout the year, and we may not be able to show you your favourites.
+Please note that the position and visibility of planets and the Moon change throughout the year, and we may not be able to show you your favourites.
 This is unfortunately beyond our control.
 Only the very brightest planets, and a handful of galaxies and nebulae will show any detail or colour with an eyepiece, and therefore many of the telescopes will be equipped with sensitive cameras to show you live images of targets that would otherwise be invisible to your eye.